akhademik/pdf-to-epub/project-summary.md

 ## Project Structure

 - **Frontend**: Built with SvelteKit.
 The main user interface is in `src/routes/+page.svelte`.
 - **Backend**: A Hono server running on Node.js.
 The backend logic is located in `src/lib/server/index.ts` and is broken down into smaller modules in the `src/lib/server/modules` directory.
 The server is exposed via server-side hooks in `src/hooks.server.ts`.
+Configuration is stored in `src/lib/server/modules/config.ts`.
 - **Styling**: Tailwind CSS.
 - **Package Manager**: pnpm.